-We believe that our schools must provide a safe, positive and caring environment in which children can grow in their social, physical and moral development.
-Everyone who comes into contact with children has an important role to play.
-School and college staff are particularly important as they are in a position to identify concerns early, provide help for children, promote children's welfare and prevent concerns from escalating.
-It is important all staff (including those who do not work directly with children) recognise the important role they play in protecting children.
-We recognise the vital contribution our schools can make in safeguarding children from harm and we carry out our responsibilities actively and enthusiastically in liaison with all other concerned parties.
+Everyone at Shacklewell Primary School who comes into contact with children has an important role to play in safeguarding children.
+School staff are particularly important in safeguarding and promoting the welfare of children as they are in a position to identify concerns early and provide help for children.
+It is important that all staff (including those who do not work directly with children) recognise the important role they play in protecting children.
+We recognise the vital contribution our school can make in safeguarding children from harm and we carry out our responsibilities actively and enthusiastically in liaison with all other concerned parties.
+Our school will work with Children and Family Service, the police, health services and other relevant agencies to promote the welfare of children and protect them from harm.